Category Archives: 1950′s

 And it just keeps getting worse:

-Here we have an apple throwing a pie in its OWN face in some sort of sick prelude to the eating of a pie made out of itself!
-Thank the good lord, cruel practices such as this do not go on in the present day (except maybe in a few third world countries)!
+Here we have an apple throwing a pie in its OWN face in some sort of sick prelude to the eating of said pie.
+Thank the good lord, cruel practices such as this do not go on in the present day.

 And finally we must insist that all children be out of the room before scrolling down to this final example of 1959 edible horror:

-Family Cannibalism!
-Here we see a strawberry about to take a big bite of sorbet made out of Sister Strawberry!
+Here we see a strawberry about to take a big bite of sorbet made out of Sister Stawberry!
 We witness Pear munching delightedly on Brother Pear Pudding and Apple enjoying applesauce made entirely of Mother and Father Apple!

 These are images that will forever sully the once pristine synapses of our heretofore innocent brains.
 I’m sorry Dear Readers to have to do this to you!
 But you were warned!